 Jen McDonald, Director for Deloitte Africa sees it, as the world becomes a smaller global community, companies are looking to enable smooth, seamless operations, no matter where in the world they operate.
 However, many are challenged with finding the right technology, infrastructure and systems to integrate business processes.
 Those who do, will also find their competitive edge.

 She offers Deloitte Africa’s award-winning transformation as a case study on a cloud-first approach.
-After amalgamating 14 individual practices serving 17 countries across the continent into one member firm, operations faced an uphill battle with disparate on-prem systems, legacy infrastructure and non-standardized processes.
+After amalgamating 14 individual practices serving 17 countries across the continent into one member firm, operations faced an uphill battle with disparate on-prem systems, legacy infrastructure and non-standardised processes.
 Adopting a cloud-first approach where possible, with SAP S/4HANA Cloud as the core ERP, allowed Deloitte Africa to build a two-tier IT landscape.
 One year after going live on the integrated platform, McDonald views the transformation as a “key differentiator and a real foundation to build on for the future.”

 Dr. Uwe Grigoleit is globally responsible for end-to-end Go to Market (GTM) and Solution Management of SAP S/4HANA on-prem and private cloud.
 He notes how the process standardization Deloitte Africa was able drive into the business in a short time – and ultimately drive out complexity – is the core of SAP S/4HANA as a next generation ERP.
 “What we're seeing in this project is really a blueprint of what has been SAP’s intention with S/4HANA.”